Chikie-Chieka/AutoGen/README.md

 ## Goals and Current Work
 - **Goal A: Independent Simulations**: Each computer runs the full scenario locally, with nurse agents collaborating via in-memory GroupChat.
 Grades are computed independently.
 This PoC implements Goal A on a single machine, testing agent coordination and system mechanics. **Pros**: Simple to implement, low-latency, ideal for parallel experiments and strategy benchmarking. **Cons**: Lacks inter-machine collaboration, limiting realism for distributed team dynamics.
 - **Goal B: Distributed Agents**: Each computer hosts one or more agents, communicating across a network (e.g., via sockets or REST APIs) to coordinate actions like patient assignments.
 Score are measured by personal and total outcomes. **Pros**: Models real-world team dynamics and network delays, enabling study of emergent behaviors. **Cons**: Complex networking, potential synchronization issues, and higher latency.
 Goal B is planned but not yet implemented.
 - **Current Work**: The PoC tests Goal A with 3 nurses, a 15-tick timeline, and infinite supplies.
-The recent run (log 194030.2025-10-04_log.txt) started with 5 patients (severities 5-8), achieving a score of 23 (13 treatments, 8 discharges, 2 worsenings, no deaths).
-The simulation ended early at Tick 9 with all patients discharged.
-Agents coordinated effectively, avoiding overlaps, with one initial 503 error resolved via rate limit handling.
+The recent runs all performed very well with positive score and ended with 0 deceased patient even when stresstested with 2 nurses on 20 patients and no one had their condition worse than Severity 6.

 ## Future Work
+- Add the feature so user can enter scenario in free form and an LLM model will be used to read it and put it into proper format.
 - Implement more sudden events (mass casualty emergency, infectious disease patient.)
 - Implement Goal B using sockets for cross-machine agent communication.
 - Enhance patient dynamics with Markov chains for realistic condition evolution.